 The Level II audit is a diagnostic test of the Treatment Planning System performance.
 The audit is delivered to a rectilinear solid water phantom, with lung inhomogeneity in some cases, and measured using a 2D ion chamber array.
-The Level II audit includes 3D Conformal and Intensity Modulated Radiation Therapy treatment deliveries.
-The Level II audit is conducted once every four years
+The Level II audit includes 3D Conformal, Intensity Modulated Radiation Therapy and Volumetric Modulated Radiation Therapy treatment deliveries.
+The Level II audit is conducted once every four years.

 The ACDS Level II audit determines absorbed dose to water, for selected mega-voltage photon beams, within a simple phantom geometry.
 This is an audit of the beam models within a treatment planning system, where the phantom CT is supplied to the facility for treatment planning and delivery.

 Figure 1: The 2D array in solid water/lung phantom

 The Level II audit includes a number of modalities:

 - IMRT FFF

 - VMAT FFF

 Dosimetry measurements are made in a custom phantom of CIRS solid water, using a 2D ionisation chamber array as a primary detector and supporting measurements with CC13 ionisation chambers.
 The 2D array is calibrated against a Farmer type ionisation chamber, which is traceable to the primary standard at ARPANSA.

 For the 3DCRT modality there are 12 cases in the audit, with the option of repeating these cases with multiple beam models.
 The 3DCRT modality consists of non-reference and wedged beams, measured with and without lung inhomogeneities.
 Figure 2 shows a schematic of some of the audit cases included in the 3DCRT modality.

 Figure 2: Selection of 3DCRT cases in the Level II audit